-Any players registering after tryouts will be placed on the appropriate level team based on many factors.
+Any players registering after tryouts will be placed on the lowest level team in that given age group.
+If the lowest level team has been assigned the maximum number of skaters & goalies, said player will be assigned to our development team, provided the organization is fielding a development team that season.
 The Coaching and Player Development Committee shall review and evaluate player placement in conjunction with the coaching staff of the skaters' age level.
 After a period of observation, the player will only be placed on a team if there is a spot on the team for which they are evaluated for.
 The circumstances leading to the late registration shall also be considered as part of any placement.